GDP-Master/Build-WebGL-Game/docs/index.md

 <img class="overview-image" src="assets/images/screen-capture.png">

 Let's make the prototype playable outside of our classroom.
-Unity provides a nubmer of options for "releasing" your prototype.
+Unity provides a number of options for "releasing" your prototype.
 You can easily build your prototype for:
 * The web (WebGL).
 * Native play on Linux, macOS, or Windows.